 Ref No ACTIVITY RESPONSIBLE AGENCY TIMEFRAME 1.
 Support to SMME and Cooperative Planning and Development 2.
-On massive food production - allocate interventions/FUNDING model in accordance with the size of the land or hectorage available to ensure food surplus and produced by farmers Planning and Development 2021 3.
-On Land: Conduct Land Audit to ensure optimal planning and use of land parcels for agricultural development Office of the Municipal Manager 2021 4.
+On massive food production - allocate interventions/FUNDING model in accordance with the size of the land or hectorage available to ensure food surplus and produced by farmers Planning and Development 2022-2025

+3. On Land: Conduct Land Audit to ensure optimal planning and use of land parcels for agricultural development Planning and Development 2022-2023 4.
 Identify value chain beneficiation in manufacturing, mining and tourism and tourism sectors Planning and Development 5.
-Prepare a report on how many cooperatives supported and what is the status of each Cooperative Planning and Development 2020-2021

-6. Support the Small Scale Fisheries Program implemented the Department of Agriculture, Forestry and Fisheries Planning and Development 2020-2021 7.
+Support the Small Scale Fisheries Program implemented the Department of Agriculture, Forestry and Fisheries Planning and Development 2022-2027 6.
 Review the Livestock improvement programme (its impact)